-On the other hand, studies in the field have suggested that in face-to-face communication, more information is unrelated to the role, which diverts the attention of the assessors from the information relevant to the position.
-That is, in face-to-face communication, which is richer than the task requires, there may be information that serves as a "distraction" (Mennecke et al., 2000).
-In contrast, because nonverbal behavior in video conversation is reduced, decisions are based more on facts than on personality traits.
-Hence, in video technology the reference is more to facts and less to emotional aspects (Fullwood, 2006).
-A support for this was found in a study by Chapman and Rowe (2001) who found that some assessors felt they were able to better focus on verbal content in a video-based interviews, because technology limits potential diverted non-verbal information.
-They found that some interviewers who conducted video-based interviews, felt that they could evaluate the interviewees more objectively than interviewers who conducted face-to-face interviews.
+Other studies have suggested that face-to-face communication can elicit information unrelated to the role, which can potentially distract assessors (Mennecke et al., 2000).
+In contrast, because nonverbal behavior in video conversation is reduced, decisions are based more on facts than on personality traits, so that when using video technology, the reference is more to facts and less to emotional aspects (Fullwood, 2006).
+Support for this was found in a study by Chapman and Rowe (2001) who found that some assessors felt they were better able to focus on verbal content in video-based interviews because technology limits potentially distracting non-verbal information.
+They found that some interviewers who conducted video-based interviews felt that they could evaluate the interviewees more objectively than interviewers who conducted face-to-face interviews.

-Therefore, it seems that reducing non-verbal information in a VAC may on the one hand impair the predictive validity due to loss of information about candidates expressed in their non-verbal behavior, but on the other hand, it may also contribute to predictive validity due to assessors' attention to relevant information.
-In addition, a VC-based interview was found to allow interviewers to record more comments than in a face-to-face interview (Chapman & Rowe, 2001).
+Therefore, it seems that reducing non-verbal information in a VAC may, on the one hand, impair predictive validity due to the loss of non-verbal behavior, but, on the other hand, may also contribute to predictive validity due to assessors’ attention to more relevant information.
+In addition, a VC-based interview was found to allow interviewers to record more comments than a face-to-face interview (Chapman & Rowe, 2001).
 This finding is significant because there is evidence to suggest that recording notes can increase the accuracy and predictive power of assessments in interviews (Biesanz et al., 1999; Middendorf & Macan, 2002).
-Based on these findings, it can be hypothesized that despite the disadvantage of a VAC in losing non-verbal information, its characteristics, including reducing distractions and ease of writing notes during behavioral observation, contribute to the ability to assess candidates' behavior.
-To examine this, we examined the predictive validity of assessments in a VAC by predicting job success and leadership.
-We also examined the validity of the construct between the VAC and the FTF AC with an assumption that similar dimensions from different centers would be correlated.
+Based on these findings, it can be hypothesized that, despite the disadvantages of VAC in terms of losing non-verbal information, its characteristics, including reducing distractions and ease of writing notes during behavioral observation, contribute to the assessor’s ability to assess candidates’ behavior.
+To explore this, we examined the predictive validity of assessments in a VAC by predicting job success and leadership.
+We also examined the validity of the construct between the VAC and the FTF-AC, based on the assumption that similar dimensions from different centers would be correlated.
+The foregoing discussion leads to the following hypotheses:

-Hypothesis 4: Dimensions from a VAC will predict job success and leadership (predictive validity).
+Hypothesis 4: Dimensions from a VAC will predict job success and leadership (predictive validity); and

-Hypothesis 5: Dimensions from a VAC will be correlated to similar dimensions of FTF AC (congruent validity).
+Hypothesis 5: Dimensions from a VAC will be correlated to similar dimensions of FTF-AC (congruent validity).

 Methodology